Aya-AAdel/conic-section/README.md

 # conic-section
-How to graph conic sections and calculate their dimensions
+How to graph conic sections and calculate their dimensions in python